-In 2012, I managed development of a museum exhibit interactive called The Alchemical Quest, which supported an exhibit of rare books.
+I managed development of a museum interactive for an exhibit called The Alchemical Quest, which featured rare books.
 The books originated during the golden age of alchemy, from the 16th and 17th centuries and were drawn from the collections of the Othmer Library of Chemical History.
-The report below documents the project team’s efforts to make these texts accessible and alive to visitors via touch projection technology.
+The report below documents the project team’s efforts to make these texts accessible and alive to visitors via a touch projection technology museum interactive.

 Reinforce the depth and complexity presented in the exhibition content